 Doctoral Studies Programme

-The ZMT’s doctoral students’ programme is aimed at all doctoral candidates working towards their degrees at the ZMT on a project or a scholarship.
+The ZMT’s doctoral candidates’ programme is aimed at all doctoral candidates working towards their degrees at the ZMT on a project or a scholarship.
 As set out in the Doctoral Studies Regulations, the degree is to be completed in three years, punctuated by relevant milestones.

 Every doctoral researcher at ZMT attends a Welcome Week, which is held in the autumn of every year.
 At the heart of the “ZMT Welcome Week” is a three-day course on the ZMT’s mission.
 It also features one day of intercultural training that all doctoral students complete.
 Beyond this, doctoral students may attend any course at the ZMT Academy.
 They are also offered advice on the matters relating to the doctoral programme or career development.

-Thanks to a close partnership with other thematically related graduate schools in Bremen (e.g. GLOMAR – Bremen International Graduate School for Marine Sciences; BIGSSS – Bremen International Graduate School in the Social Sciences; MarMic – Max Planck Research School for Marine Microbiology), doctoral students can take part in a wide range of supplementary courses in their discipline and acquire a wealth of soft skills.
+Thanks to a close partnership with other thematically related graduate schools in Bremen (e.g. GLOMAR – Bremen International Graduate School for Marine Sciences; BIGSSS – Bremen International Graduate School in the Social Sciences; MarMic – Max Planck Research School for Marine Microbiology), doctoral candidates can take part in a wide range of supplementary courses in their discipline and acquire a wealth of soft skills.
 They are also free to attend courses offered by the Leibniz Association.

 SUTAS Graduate School